More Minds-on Activities for Teaching Biology

 Genetic Engineering Challenge – How can scientists develop a type of rice that could prevent vitamin A deficiency? (new 2/2014)

-This activity begins with an introduction to vitamin A deficiency, rice seeds, and genetic engineering.
+This analysis and discussion activity begins with an introduction to vitamin A deficiency, rice seeds, and genetic engineering.
 Next, several questions challenge students to design a basic plan that could produce a genetically engineered rice plant that makes rice grains that contain pro-vitamin A. Subsequent information and questions guide students in developing an understanding of the basic techniques of genetic engineering.
 Students use fundamental molecular biology concepts as they think about how to solve a practical problem.
 This activity can be used to introduce students to genetic engineering or to reinforce basic understanding of genetic engineering.
+(NGSS)

 Golden Rice – Evaluating the Pros and Cons (new 2/2014)